gert7/srt.nvim/README.md

-SRT timing indicator for NeoVim.
+SRT timing indicator for Neovim.